 Halloween is coming and it is a fact that you need this super cute ghost shirt.
 It’s so cute and you can put it on a shirt, a tote bag, a coffee mug…options are open to your imagination!
 I am happy to share my heat transfer cut file with you as well below.

 Ryan’s nickname is “Boo” so I thought it would be cute to make him a “Boo” shirt for Halloween!
 The nice folks at Silhouette sent me some heat transfer to use and so I thought this would be a perfect project for it!

 I made up this cute ghost face using the Silhouette Software.
 It was fairly easy to do.
 I used ovals and circles and then subtracted the circles from the ovals and rotated them.
 Then I used the “edit points” tool to make the mouth oval a bit of a kidney bean shape.
-(If you have a Silhouette and want the file I created, just shoot me an email and I’d be glad to send it to you to use!)

 Then I flipped my image horizontally so that it would be mirrored.
 Don’t forget to do this, otherwise your heat transfer will be backwards on your shirt!

 I inserted the heat transfer and cut on Cammie.

 Next I weeded (removed) the excess heat transfer from the designs and cut the face and the word “Boo!” apart from one another.

 I positioned the face centered on a plain white t-shirt.
 I set my iron to cotton and then placed a thin towel in between my iron and heat transfer shape.
 For good measure, I also removed the towel and pressed the image on the shirt directly.
 Just be sure not to melt the plastic backing of the heat transfer.
 I carefully peeled the backing off and was left with a cute little fright face :)